keploy/docs/versioned_docs/version-2.0.0/keploy-explained/faq.md

 ### 1. Is Keploy a unit testing framework?

 No, keploy is designed to reduce time writing tests manually.
-It integrates with exising unit testing frameworks like (eg: go test, Junit, pytest, etc.) to ensure compatibility with existing tooling like code coverage, IDE support and CI pipeline/infrastructure support.
+It integrates with exising unit testing frameworks `(go-test, JUnit, Pytest, Jest)` to ensure compatibility with existing tooling like code coverage, IDE support and CI pipeline/infrastructure support.

 ### 2. Does Keploy replace unit tests entirely?